Skip to Page Content

 1.1 Any person or persons, group or organization desiring to establish a new fire company within the State of Delaware shall immediately advise the Commission of their intent by letter.

-1.3 All sections of these Regulations shall be complied with before final approval will be given.
+1.3 All sections of Chapter 3 this regulation shall be complied with before final approval will be given.

 1.4 Existing fire companies serving the proposed district shall continue to serve the district until the new company receives probational approval.